AV视频

 Centre for Life History and Life Writing Research

-Led by art historian Alexandra Loske, this project seeks to gather information about the lives and work of women who wrote about, engaged with, and taught colour from the eighteenth century onward.
-The aim is to create a hub for data, information and image material that will help us understand how women in the eighteenth, nineteenth and early twentieth centuries managed to engage in a field largely dominated by men.
+Led by art historian Dr Alexandra Loske, this project seeks to gather information about the lives and work of women who wrote about, engaged with, and taught colour from the eighteenth century onward.
+The aim of this project is to create a list of women in colour history, record their work, and establish how each one was able to engage with a subject traditionally associated with men (some referred to as 'colourmen').

 Examples of women writing and publishing on colour before the twentieth century are extremely rare.
 In his comprehensive bibliography Books on Colour 1495-2015 Roy Osborne estimates that in the nineteenth-century approximately 430 original books on colour were published in Europe, Asia and the Americas, compared to an estimated 1,500 in the twentieth century.
 Of the nineteenth-century publications, fewer than twenty were authored by women, although we can cautiously add a few more of anonymous authorship, and publications that have never been recorded or don’t survive.

-The project is led by Dr Alexandra Loske, an art historian, curator, oral historian and member of the CLHLWR, who has published and lectured widely on the history of colour.
+The project is led by Dr Alexandra Loske, an art historian, curator, oral historian and a CLHLWR Research Associate.
+She has published, taught and lectured widely on the history of colour.

 Related events and projects: